 - The individual must submit the appropriate form to the superannuation fund where the contributions are made.

 The downsizer contribution can be made irrespective of the balance in the super fund, and is also not subject to any contribution caps.
 So even if an individual has made the maximum allowable concessional ($25,000) contributions and non-concessional ($100,000) contributions cap (2019/20 financial year) to the super fund, they are still able to contribute up to $300,000.

-It is important to remember that whilst the total superannuation balance does not impact the ability to make downsizer contributions, the contribution itself is counted toward the total super balance as on the 30th June next year and so this impact will need to be considered in any strategy undertaking downsizer contributions.
+It is important to remember that whilst the total superannuation balance does not impact the ability to make downsizer contributions, the contribution itself is counted toward the total super balance as of the 30th of June next year, and so this impact will need to be considered in any strategy undertaking downsizer contributions.

 As with any legislation, there are several details to consider and keep in mind – particularly around the primary residence rule – and you are best served speaking to a financial advisor or specialist to assess if this may be an appropriate strategy for you.